One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

-(4) Let us find the surface swept by the abnormal geodesics.
-Since the abnormal geodesics are concatenations of at most two arcs of light-like geodesics, the point of an abnormal geodesic is a result of the multiplication~\eqref{eq-mult}, where for $i=1,2$ we have
+(4) Let us find the surface swept by the abnormal extremal trajectories.
+Since the abnormal extremal trajectories are concatenations of at most two arcs of light-like extremal trajectories, the point of an abnormal extremal trajectory is a result of the multiplication~\eqref{eq-mult}, where for $i=1,2$ we have

 where the signs of $w_1$ and $w_2$ are opposite.
 From the second equation of the multiplication rule~\eqref{eq-mult} we get

 It remains to calculate the first formula of the multiplication rule~\eqref{eq-mult} using the equality